-Labs Over Fabs: RISC-V's Promise
+Labs Over Fabs: The Geopolitics of RISC-V

 How the open-source ISA could spark a new wave of hardware innovation and what governments should do about it

 For the past six months, I’ve been working with Chris Miller (Tufts) and Danny Crichton (TechCrunch) on a Korea Foundation-funded exploration of issues facing the US semiconductor industry.
 Today I’m publishing the final section, which examines how the US could take advantage of the rise of the RISC-V ISA as well as goes over our takeaways for policymakers.
 If those words don’t make sense to you, just keep reading, I promise it’s interesting and important!

 See here for the full report complete with footnotes and a fancy pdf layout.